All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 If you feel like alcohol is necessary for the proper functioning of your body, or to “feel right”, then you may require a medically-assisted detox.

-At Rehab 4 Alcoholism we can recommend a range of specialist treatments for alcohol addiction in Cambridgeshire.
+At Rehab 4 Alcoholism we can recommend a range of specialist treatments conducted by medical specialists such as a psychiatrist, for alcohol addiction in Cambridgeshire.

-Treatment takes place in luxury settings, with expert staff and offered with adaptable payment plans.
+Psychiatric treatment takes place in luxury settings, with an expert staff and offered with adaptable payment plans.

 For expert and confidential help, reach out to us today.